Dr. Michael Stewart

 In January of 2006, Michael launched the TrumpetFish Publications web site, which has free downloads in PDF and MP3 formats of solo music, duets and trios, and instructional pages.
 There are also on-line lessons that you can listen to and follow along with the downloadable materials.

-Dr. Stewart maintains an active teaching studio and performing career in the Chicago area.
-He currently plays lead trumpet with the Gold Coast Orchestra, the Chicago Grandstand Big Band, the Dana Legg Jazz Band, the Grand Avenue Big Band, and as a freelance classical soloist.
-Dr. Stewart is the director of the Maine South High School (Park Ridge, IL) Jazz Band I, and in 2001-2002, was the Composer in Residence for Lockport Township HS in Illinois.
-He also has served as an adjunct faculty member to Roosevelt University (Chicago) and Lewis University (Romeoville, IL).
+Dr. Stewart maintains active collegiate, teaching studio, and performing careers in the Chicago area.
+He currently teaches Trumpet, Music Theory, Aural Skills, and Music Appreciation for the College of DuPage (Glen Ellyn, IL), and plays lead trumpet with the Gold Coast Orchestra, the Chicago Grandstand Big Band, the Shout Sectiond Big Band, the Dana Legg Jazz Band, the 95th Street Band (a Chicago tribute band), and as a freelance classical soloist.
 As noted above, he also works on private music composition and arranging projects.

 Questions???
 Contact me at: firstname.lastname@example.org